nicokaiser/bandoneon/README.md

 [Bandoneon](http://bandoneon.kaiser.me)
 ========

-A simple JavaScript application that wants to help learning the Alfred Arnold 142 bandoneon.
+A little JavaScript application that wants to help learning the Alfred Arnold 142 bandoneon.

 Author